renardeinside/databricks-e2-tf/README.md

 terraform apply -var-file=.tfvars
 ```

 After the deployment, you'll see the databricks host in the output.
+For the first log in as administrator, please use the same email and password as for https://accounts.cloud.databricks.com/.

 Please note the following:
 - VPC permissions might be too extensive depending on your environment.
 You can add more limitations to the existing configuration.